 A pilot uses best glide speed when he needs to fly the longest distance per unit of altitude lost.
 It is also used when the engine fails and a suitable landing place must be reached.
 Best glide speed is at that point where the lift/drag ratio is at its highest.

 For most pilots forced landings are usually practiced only near a suitable runway as engine failures are a rare occurrence.
-But as practice tends to make perfect in the end, it is time to review the finer points of this important excercise.
+But as practice tends to make perfect in the end, it is time to review the finer points of this important exercise.

-This is a maneuver often practiced during training for the license and usually only when the pilot is up for the biannual flight review.
+This is a maneuver often practiced during training for the license and usually only when the pilot is up for their biannual flight review.
 We touch on this subject as it is intimately related to our best glide speed.

 Basically it boils downs to this: always be aware of the wind direction and fly in such a way (with regard to altitude and ground track) that you are able to reach a suitable landing spot at anytime.
 And if the engine does fail then this is what you should do after converting excess speed to altitude and trimming for best glide speed.